jkevinturado/oceanadevs-api/README.md

 # oceanadevs-api
 #### by: Kevin Turado

-##### Description: A work template built in typescript node and express, configured to use MySQL database and sequelize library
+##### Description: A work template built in typescript node and express, configured to use MySQL database and sequelize library, See tsconfig config file for typescript.

 Install the libraries first by running the command:<br>
 `npm run install`